Addington House

-Addington House is a heritage-listed former farm, residence and orchard and now community facility located at 813 Victoria Road, Ryde in the City of Ryde local government area of New South Wales, Australia.
+Addington House is a heritage-listed former farm, residence and orchard and now community facility located at 813 Victoria Road, Ryde, New South Wales, Australia.
 It was built from 1794 to 1841 in different stages by James Stewart, James Shepherd, Thomas Bowden.
 It is also known as New Farm.
 The property is owned by City of Ryde.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Ryde area was highly suitable for farming and orchards, and early grants to marines were given to encourage agriculture.
 In 1792 land in the area was granted to 8 marines; two of the grants were in the modern area of Ryde.
 Isaac Archer and John Colethread each received 80 acre of land on the site of the present Ryde-Parramatta Golf Links, now in West Ryde.
 Later in 1792, in the Eastern Farms area, twelve grants, most of them about 30 acre, were made to convicts.
 Much later these farms were bought by John Macarthur, Gregory Blaxland and the Reverend Samuel Marsden.
 The district remained an important orchard area throughout the 19th century.